How to start an Online Church

 June 10, 2021

-Are you committed to sharing your ministry with others?
+Are you committed to sharing your interactive church service with others?
 Do you want to share your church service with those who cannot be there in person?
-Don’t be intimidated by an online church service!
+Don’t be intimidated by an online church platform!
 Having an online church service is an innovative and easy way to share your mission with others.

 Step 1: Decide If The Service Will Be Pre-recorded or Live